Communication-avoiding Cholesky-QR2 for rectangular matrices: Foundation and Previous Work

 } {} We augment the recursive definition of the Cholesky factorization, using the recursive definition for $Y=L^{-1}$, as motivated by other parallel algorithms leveraging the triangular inverse~\cite{7967158,Tiskin2002}.
 Like before, the factorization $\Id{n} = LY$ gets expanded into matrix multiplication of submatrices of dimension $\sfrac{n}{2}$, {} {\mathsmall

 } {} Rewriting these equations gives a recursive definition for $Y \gets \textbf{Inv}\left(L\right)$, {\mathsmall

 }

-{} We embed the two recursive definitions and arrive at an algorithm to solve for both the Cholesky factorization of $A$ and the triangular inverse of $L$.
+{} We embed the two recursive definitions and arrive at algorithm \ref{alg:cfrseq}, which solves both the Cholesky factorization of $A$ and the triangular inverse of $L$.
 Note that the addition of solving for $L^{-1}$ adds only two extra matrix multiplications at each recursive level to the recursive definition for $A=LL^{T}$, thus achieving the same asymptotic cost.
 If $L^{-1}$ were to be solved recursively at each level, the synchronization cost would incur an extra logarithmic factor.
 We address the missing base case in the cost analysis derivation below.

 {}